danirus/django-comments-xtd/docs/quickstart.rst

        EMAIL_HOST_PASSWORD = "yourpassword"
        DEFAULT_FROM_EMAIL = "Helpdesk <helpdesk@yourdomain>"

 #.
-As of version 1.7.1 django-comments-xtd comes with templates styled with `twitter-bootstrap`_ v3 to allow a quick start.
+To allow a quick start django-comments-xtd makes use of `twitter-bootstrap`_.
+From django-comments-xtd v2.3 on it uses Twitter-Bootstrap v4.
+From django-comments-xtd v1.7.1 to v2.2 it uses Twitter-Bootstrap v3.
 If you want to build your own templates, use the `comments <https://django-contrib-comments.readthedocs.io/en/latest/quickstart.html#comment-template-tags>`_ templatetag module, provided by the `django-comments <https://django-contrib-comments.readthedocs.io/en/latest/index.html>`_ app.
 Create a ``comments`` directory in your templates directory and copy the templates you want to customise from the Django Comments Framework.
 The following are the most important:

    * ``comments/list.html``, used by the ``render_comments_list`` templatetag.